albert-kuc/Complete-Python-Masterclass/10-InputAndOutput/CaveGame/README.md

 movement on a map.
 Player can choose a direction N, S, W, E or Q for quit.

-Two versions of the game exists in this location.
-One is a complete game in a single file and second is a group of files working on shelves which are external files.
+Two versions of the game exists in this location:
+* First is a complete game in a single file which was created in **section 9** and operates on dictionaries

+        56. Dictionaries
+* Second is a group of files working on shelves - external files

+        72. Shelve challenge

 cave_game.py
 ------------
-This is the game file.
+This is the main game module which operates on shelves.

 Depending on players choices it writes players location description and directions available to move next.